What is Hybrid Query?

 Mixed query

-Take the taxi scene above as an example.
-Let's see how to query with EE.
-The above query can be divided into two parts.
+Using the ride-hailing scenario, let's see how to query with EE.
+The query can be divided into two parts:

-For the supporting part, we can call EE directly, and EE will build a SearchSourceBuilder first.
+For the supported part, we can directly call EE to build a Query:

 LambdaEsQueryWrapper<Driver> wrapper = new LambdaEsQueryWrapper<>();